Qabel/qabel.github.io/Qabel-Client-Configuration.md

  * poll_interval_mobile: This setting describes the default polling interval when the machine is using mobile connection.
 This parameter is only for mobile connection
- * last_update : when the core asked the last time messages from the drop servers
+ * drop_last_update : when the core asked the last time messages from the drop servers.
+It save the time stamp string as received from the Drop Message

 Summary